avocado-framework/avocado/docs/source/Mux.rst

     23          opt_CFLAGS: '-O2'

+.. warning:: On some architectures misbehaving versions of CYaml Python library were reported and Avocado always fails with ``unacceptable character #x0000: control characters are not allowed``.
+To workaround this issue you need to either update the PyYaml to the version which works properly, or you need to remove the ``python2.7/site-packages/yaml/cyaml.py`` or disable CYaml import in Avocado sources.
+For details check out the `Github issue <https://github.com/avocado-framework/avocado/issues/1190>`_

 There are couple of key=>value pairs (lines 4,6,8,11,13,...) and there are named nodes which define scope (lines 1,2,3,5,7,9,...).
 There are also additional flags (lines 2, 9, 14, 19) which modifies the behavior.